NesmaZaki/PIExtraction-/README.md

 <h5>By Nesma Mostafa , Ahmed Hany

 To run our code first:
-- run SQL files using oracle :
+- run SQL files using mySQL :
 	- schema.sql
+	- Effective_Time.sql
+	- Service_Time.sql
-	- diff_timestamps.sql
+	- Sojourn_Time.sql
-	- PerformanceMeasures.sql.
+	- Waiting_Time.sql

 - Under Project\src\PerformanceMeasures:
 	- you need to establish your connection in Connect_database.java
 	- Then, run main.java :
 		- Create your process model file as,for example, the one that created in the main and also, see "https://code.google.com/p/jbpt/source/browse/trunk/jbpt-test/src/test/java/org/jbpt/test/tree/BCTreeTest.java" as an example.
-		- Update the parameter of parseMXML function with your own log file name (.mxml) format but this file must be adapted with the lifecycle mentioned in our paper as,for example in OrderFullfilment.mxml file.
+		- Update the parameter of parsing function with your own log file name (.xes) format but this file must be adapted with the lifecycle mentioned in our paper as,for example in OrderFullfilment.xes file.
 		- Update parameters of measure functions in main with required data.

 - As result of running main.java file is :